SSchoepfer/SSchoepfer.github.io/_posts/2019-03-26-welcome-to-my-blog.md

 ---
 layout: post
-title: Welcome to jekyll!
+title: Welcome!
-cat: Personal
+category: Personal
-subtitle: Jekyll is a blog-aware, static site generator in Ruby https://jekyllrb.com
+subtitle: Stephen G Schoepfer is a Data Manager for the NYC DOE.
-date: 2016-05-20 21:11:27
+date: 2019-03-26 21:11:27
 author: Steve
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.